How does your SMS opt-out rate compare to the global average?

-And it isn't always a bad thing.
+It’s not always a bad thing.
 Opt-outs increase the quality of your list.
-You're left with subscribers that genuinely want to hear from you, and this ensures that you're spending your marketing dollars on people that are more likely to convert.
+You’re left with subscribers that genuinely want to hear from you, and this ensures that you’re spending your marketing dollars on people that are more likely to convert.

-But if your opt-out rate is too high, then it may be a cause for concern.
+If your opt-out rate is too high, then it may be a cause for concern.